-A simple and effective way to introduce wellbeing to your company is to develop guidelines around healthy meetings.
-A lot of companies operate with a high number of in-person or virtual meetings, which often mean we sit for extended periods of time, have a lot of coffee or tea, try to multitask and they can be stressful (Lehmann-Willenbrock, N.K., Allen, J.A., Belyeu, D., 2016).
+The way we are currently remote working, which involves a lot of virtual meetings, often means we sit for extended periods of time, have a lot of coffee or tea, we try to multitask and the day can be stressful (Lehmann-Willenbrock, N.K., Allen, J.A., Belyeu, D., 2016).

 - Offer flexible working options

 Before the lockdown, remote working was a modest but growing option in Ireland.
 Around 18% of people reported remote working in 2018 (CSO, Census 2021 Pilot Survey, 2018), which compares with 60%+ reporting working from home since March 2020 according to numerous sources.
 The 4 day work week was becoming something of a trend earlier in 2020, with the Finish Prime Minister having floated the idea before she was elected.
 And the appetite for this type of flexibility hasn’t gone away.

 Due to the unforeseen circumstances of the lockdown, it has been shown that remote working can work (although not for everyone, and if we’re honest our current mode of working is more “survival mode” than true “working from home”).
 If remote working is to continue, it will likely involve additional rostering efforts, high levels of trust and potentially a change in services offered.

 But this isn’t the only flexible working option out there (McLouglin, G. & CPL, 2019)